lenincompres/DOM.create/README.md

 });
 ```

-This is not recommended, since it will affect all elements in the DOM.
+This method is not recommended, since it will affect all elements in the DOM.
-Instead, add global styles using **DOM.style**.
-This method adds the CSS to the head, and can interpret structural objects into CSS—nesting and all.
+Instead, add global styles using **DOM.style**, which adds the CSS to the head, and can interpret structural objects into CSS—nesting and all.

 ```javascript
 DOM.style({